pfsense/docs/source/releases/2-4-5-p1-new-features-and-changes.rst

    <https://www.netgate.com/blog/category.html#releases>`__ to read all
    important information and warnings before proceeding.

+.. note::  Upgrading to pfSense software version 2.4.5-p1 requires ``pfSense-upgrade`` version 0.70 or later.
+Most installations will automatically pick up the new version and upgrade normally.
+If this does not happen automatically and the upgrade to version 2.4.5-p1 is not offered, use the following procedure:

+   * Navigate to **System > Updates**
+   * Set **Branch** to *Previous stable version*
+   * Wait a few moments for the upgrade check to complete
+   * Optional: Confirm that the latest version of `pfSense-upgrade` is present (version >= 0.70) using ``pkg-static info -x pfSense-upgrade``.

+     If the correct version is not present, wait a bit longer and check again as that package may be updating in the background.
+   * Set **Branch** to *Latest stable version*
+   * Wait a few moments for the upgrade check to complete

+   At this point, the upgrade check should see 2.4.5-p1 and the upgrade can proceed.

 .. note:: pfSense software version 2.4.5-p1 includes ``pkg`` version 1.13.x which introduces a new metadata version.
 Most installations will automatically pick up the new version and upgrade normally.
 In certain cases,